-Infidelity—unfaithfulness in a marriage or committed relationship—can severely strain a relationship and the individuals involved.
-One partner’s affair can leave the other person feeling devastated, alone, betrayed, jealous, confused, and aggrieved.
-Sometimes, an affair ends a relationship, and other times couples are able to repair the relationship on their own or with the help of a therapist, often making the relationship stronger as a result.
+Infidelity is unfaithfulness in a marriage or relationship.
+It can severely strain a relationship and the people involved.
+An affair can leave the other person feeling devastated, alone, betrayed, and confused.
+Sometimes, an affair ends a relationship.
+Other times, couples can repair the relationship.
+They may do this on their own or with the help of a therapist.
+This can often make the relationship stronger.

-Some of the reasons a person may engage in infidelity include:
+Some other reasons a person may engage in infidelity include:

 - Low self-esteem

 - To end the main relationship

 - Lack of emotional intimacy

 - Sex addiction

 Some different types of infidelity can occur in a relationship.